Visit Maine, New England

 However you decide to explore Maine, our specialists can help.
 They’ve visited the state many times and can draw on their own experiences to suggest the best ways for you to experience its highlights.

 You can visit postcard-worthy New England towns like Camden and Kennebunkport, with their painted wooden houses, picket fences and white clapboard churches.
 Or, in the state’s largest city, Portland, you could join a food walking tour to sample fresh lobster rolls, potato doughnuts (a local delicacy) and Maine craft beer.

 Featuring heavily on our experiences of visiting Maine, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

-Our itineraries will give you suggestions for what is possible when you travel in Maine, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Maine, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Maine

 Places & hotels on the map